Governance | Rialachas

 Child Safeguarding Statement

 The Irish Writers Centre has implemented principles and procedures which are observed to ensure, as far as possible, that a child is safe from harm while availing of our services both within our building and off-site.
-Our Child Safeguarding Statement can be found here and our Child Protection and Welfare Policy can be found here.
+Our Child Safeguarding Statement can be found here and our Child and Vulnerable Adult Protection and Welfare Policy can be found here.